harsh8979/Reversible-Data-Hiding/README.md

 # Reversible-Data-Hiding
-Reversible Data Hiding in image using histogram bin shifting
+We can hide our data into a image and the receiver can restore both the data and the image, using Histogram bin Shifting